Woman falls headfirst into outdoor toilet while trying to retrieve phone - NewsBreak

 A vault toilet, typically found at campgrounds and near hiking trails, is waterless and non-flushing.

-The woman first tried to get the phone out herself by taking the toilet seat and housing apart and using her dog’s leash to “fish” the phone out.RECALL: Turkey Hill ice cream may contain undeclared peanuts
+The woman first tried to get the phone out herself by taking the toilet seat and housing apart and using her dog’s leash to “fish” the phone out.SEE IT: Activists at Starbucks superglue themselves to counter to protest upcharge for non-dairy milk

 Crews said she was using the dog’s leash to support herself when she fell headfirst into the toilet.